-How forensic sketch artists are adapting to technology to draw suspects more efficiently | CBC News
+How forensic sketch artists are adapting technology to bring their subjects to life | CBC News

-How forensic sketch artists are adapting to technology to draw suspects more efficiently
+How forensic sketch artists are adapting technology to bring their subjects to life

 From computers, tablets and digital pencils to specialized software, artists are digitizing their work